Find a Law Firm

 Your lawyer is obliged to check with Principality Building Society to make sure that they are aware that the balance of the purchase price is not from your own funds.
 Your solicitor can only report this to Principality Building Society if you agree, failing which, your lawyer must cease to continue acting.

-The first thing to point out is that, this is very unlikely to happen.
+The first thing to point out is that, this is a very rare occurrence.
 In most cases even where a law firm is removed off of a panel the lender would allow the completion to go ahead as the lender would appreciate the difficulties that they would place you in if you have ti instruct a new solicitor days before completion.
 In a worst case scenario where the lender insists that you instruct a new firm then it is possible for a very good lawyer to expedite the conveyancing albeit that you may pay a significant premium for this.
 The analogous situation is where a buyer instructs a lawyer, exchanges contracts and the law firm is shut down by the regulator such as the SRA.
-Again, in this situation you can find lawyers who can troubleshoot their way to bring the conveyancing to a satisfactory conclusion - albeit for a fee.
+Again, in this situation you can find lawyers who can troubleshoot their way to bring the conveyancing to a satisfactory conclusion - albeit at a cost.